mEyob/CPU_load_VS_Power/README.md

 ## Intro

 This repo illustrates the relationship between power consumption, CPU load, <br />
-and CPU frequence of a laptop computer.
-Sample power consumption, CPU load  <br />
-and frequency data is collected from a Macbook Pro having a Core i5 2.9 GHZ  <br />
+and CPU frequency of a laptop computer.
+The subsequent analysis is based on a dataset collected from a 13-inch Macbook Pro running on a Core i5-5287U  <br />
-processor powered by MacOS Seirra.
+processor with MacOS Seirra installed.

 **Tools used:**